Karaoke Revolution (2009 video game)

 Karaoke Revolution is a video game for the PlayStation 3, Wii and Xbox 360.
 It is developed by Blitz Games and published by Konami.
-A different version of the game, Karaoke Revolution Glee was released exclusively for the Wii and is based on the popular musical TV sitcom by 20th Century Fox.
+A different version of the game, Karaoke Revolution Glee was released exclusively for the Wii and is based on the popular musical TV sitcom by 20th Century Fox Television.

 Gameplay

 The player is depicted as a character on-screen performing at a public venue.
 The words to the song scroll right-to-left at the bottom of the screen, above a piano roll representation of the relative pitches at which they are to be sung (the game calls these "note tubes").
 At the left end of this area, a "pitch arrow" shows the pitch which the player is singing and provides feedback on whether s/he's hitting the notes.
 A "crowd meter" shows the mood of the crowd as the player sings; if s/he does a good job of hitting notes on-pitch then the crowd will cheer more loudly and clap in rhythm with the song, and the scene will become more vividly animated.
 If the crowd meter falls all the way to the lowest rating, the audience will boo the character off-stage and the game is over.
 New to this iteration of the series is a deep character customization mode, in which players can change facial features, age, ethnicity and weight, along with various clothes and full outfits that comes pre-equipped with some accessories.
 Also new is a venue customization mode.
 This allows players to create their own custom stage to sing in, using pyrotechnics, lights, special effects, screens, and more.
 The game comes pre-packaged with 10 venues, including a Rockabilly theme, a Tiki Torch theme, a Hollywood Glamour theme, and an Outer Space theme.
 Players can edit these venues, or create their own, with 6 save spaces for custom venues.
 Also new is the addition of original music videos, which are available for all 50 songs in the track list.

 The game comes pre-packaged with a USB Logitech microphone, but it will be compatible with all major gaming mics*, including mics from Rock Band, Guitar Hero, Lips and SingStar.